onep1xel/TheAccessAgency/content/about-us.md

   padding:
   images:
   - image: images/about/1x1-Ryan-face-closeup.jpg
-    alt: close up of Ryan's face
+    alt: a close up of Ryan's face, he is mid forties, has blue eyes, pale skin and is wearing a white shirt
   - image: images/about/1x1-Ryan-camping.jpg
-    alt: Ryan in a wheelchair on a beach smiling at the camera, wheelchair has off-road wheels and off-road attachment
+    alt: Ryan in a wheelchair on a beach smiling at the camera, wheelchair has off-road wheels and off-road attachment on the front
   - image: images/about/1x1-Ryan-photographer-BW.jpg
-    alt: Ryan facing away from the camera taking a photo of a tropical scene
+    alt: Black and white photo of Ryan facing away from the camera taking a photo of a river scene in Egypt
   - image: images/about/1x1-Ryan-eating.jpg
-    alt: Ryan sitting at a small table in a bar smiling at someone out of shot
+    alt: Ryan sitting at a small table in a bar, there's snack on the table and he's smiling at someone out of shot

 - block: text